cylc/cylc-doc/src/tutorial/scheduling/datetime-cycling.rst

       :class: tip

-      In Cylc, :term:`cycle points <cycle point>` are task labels that anchor the depedencies between individual tasks: this task depends on that task in that cycle.
+      In Cylc, :term:`cycle points <cycle point>` are task labels that anchor the dependencies between individual tasks: this task depends on that task in that cycle.
 Tasks can run as soon as their individual dependencies are met, so cycles do not necessarily run in order, or at the real world time corresponding to the cycle point value (to do that, see